-As of 2023, plans are underway to construct a new 4,000 square foot building in the lower pod where the Kamani Classroom currently sits.
-This new Kamani Classroom will function in much the same manner as the other four Primary Classrooms and will effectively ensure that the school returns to its Pre-COVID enrollment of 118 primary students.
-The new classroom is expected to open its doors for the start of the 2025-2026 school year.
+Over the past eighteen months we have constructed a new 4,000 square foot building in the lower pod and created a "new and improved Kamani Classroom."
+This new Kamani Classroom functions in the same manner as the other four Primary Classrooms and will effectively ensure that the school returns to its pre-COVID enrollment.